OFFIS-mosaik/mosaik/docs/mosaik-api/high-level-other-languages.rst

 High-level APIs in other languages
 ==================================

-Mosaik does not only support simulators written in Python, but also in various other languages.
+Mosaik provides high-level APIs not only for simulators written in Python, but also in various other languages.
 Currently, Java and Julia are supported.

-Java-API
+Java API
 ========
-For the use of the Java-API please refer to the :doc:`Java-tutorial</tutorials/tutorial_api-java>`.
+For the use of the Java API please refer to the :doc:`Java tutorial</tutorials/tutorial_api-java>`.

-.. note:: There is also an extended version for java at :doc:`Java-tutorial</tutorials/tutorial_api-java-generics>` that incorporates QoL changes for a more java-like experience.
+.. note:: There is also an extended version for Java at :doc:`Java tutorial</tutorials/tutorial_api-java-generics>` that incorporates Quality of Life changes for a more Java-like experience.

-Julia-API
+Julia API
 =========
-For the use of the Julia-API, please refer to the `Julia documentation <https://mosaik.gitlab.io/api/mosaik-api-julia>`_.
+For the use of the Julia API, please refer to the `Julia mosaik API docs <https://mosaik.gitlab.io/api/mosaik-api-julia>`_.